- If your Google Docs toolbar is missing, it might be because you hid it mistakenly.

-When creating or editing Google documents online, you may notice the toolbar not showing in Google Docs when you attempt to access a tool.
+When creating or editing Google documents online, you may notice the toolbar is missing in Google Docs when you attempt to access a tool.

-Luckily, the missing Google Docs toolbar is most likely a settings issue, and so resolving this issue should be straightforward.
-Here, we will explore some solutions that you can apply to bring back your missing toolbar in no time.
+Luckily, the missing toolbar is likely a settings issue, so resolving it should be straightforward, just like the Google Doc won’t open the problem.
+Here, we will explore some solutions you can apply to bring back your missing toolbar.

 How do I get back the missing Google Docs toolbar?